codibre/fluent-accessor/README.md

 const result = doStuff($('field1', 'field2'));
 ```

+This last option, combined with TypeScript, is very powerful!
+Because of contextual typing, you can infer each
+property to navigate without informing any type!
+Of course, if you didn't use "any" in your parameters ;)

 ## But why?

 You my ask yourself why would you do all this work if you can simply create an expression like this directly: